ugr-sail/sinergym/docs/source/pages/environments.rst

 Extra configuration
 ===================

 Parameters related to the building model and simulation, such as ``people occupant``, ``timesteps per simulation hour``, and ``runperiod``, can be set as extra configurations.
-These parameters are specified in the ``config_params`` argument, a Python Dictionary.
+These parameters are specified in the ``building_config`` argument, a Python Dictionary.
 For additional information on extra configurations in *Sinergym*, refer to :ref:`Extra Configuration in Sinergym simulations`.

 Seed
 ====